What are memory techniques?

 Doesn't it take too much time to make all these memory palaces?

-When using memory palaces to learn (unlike for competitions), I don't "create" my palaces beforehand.
-I keep a running worksheet of potential palaces, but I don't choose the individual loci within those palaces until I'm actually in the process of learning.
+Alex: When using memory palaces to learn (unlike for competitions), I don't "create" my palaces beforehand.
+I keep a running worksheet of potential palaces (check out Refine Your Technique #1 for a quick video tutorial for generating this), but I don't choose the individual loci within those palaces until I'm actually in the process of learning.
 That allows me to choose rooms/areas/loci that most appropriately match the material.
 For instance, I might select a particular area/room to hold all the information I want to memorize about the disorder hyperaldosteronism, and that area/room might be located within a larger palace about adrenal gland diseases.
 This approach also permits me to easily go back and drop in new information.
 In this way, the creation of palaces should fit quite seamlessly with your own analysis of what's worth memorizing and how you should structure it, so it doesn't amount to much "extra time" at all.

 Converting information into images is often the more time-consuming process.
 See Refine Your Technique #3 and "Should I try to encode or 'memorize' everything using memory techniques?" for my tips for doing that efficiently.